vicente-gonzalez-ruiz/motion_compensation_dwt_domain/README.md

-# motion_estimation_dwt_domain
+# motion_compensation_dwt_domain
-Insights of motion estimation in the DWT (Discrete Wavelet Transform) domain.
+Insights of motion compensation in the DWT (Discrete Wavelet Transform) domain.